yoohyukchang/csf-assignment4/README.txt

 significantly speeds up the sorting process, especially when the number of processes aligns well with the number of available CPU cores.

-The best performance was observed at a threshold of 262,144, beyond which the sorting time began to increase slightly with more parallelism.
+The best performance was observed at either a threshold of 262,144 or 131,072, beyond which the sorting time began to increase slightly with more parallelism.
 This can be attributed to the fact that the optimal level of parallelism for the given hardware was reached at this point.
 Beyond this threshold, the number of processes